Azure/ResourceModules/docs/wiki/Solution creation.md

 ### Notes

-> 1. 'Azure/ResourceModules' repo has been checked out at the root location intentionally because the `deep-mm/set-variables@v1.0` task expects the _global.variables.json_ file in the _.github/variables/_ location.
-The GitHub Actions also expect the underlying utility scripts at a specific location
+> 1. 'Azure/ResourceModules' repo has been checked out at the root location intentionally because GitHub Actions expect the underlying utility scripts and variables at a specific location
 > 1. 'contoso/MultiRepoTest' repo has been checked out in a nested folder called as "MultiRepoTestParentFolder" to distinguish it from the folders from the other repo in the agent but can be downloaded at the root location too if desired